FAQ PDF Print E-mail

 4. Do I have to filter the oil before using it?

-In short, YES.
-Unless you are starting with new oil (always preferable) the oil always need to be filtered and dewatered before putting it the system.10 micron nominal is a good number to shoot for when filtering.
+Yes, unless you are starting with new oil (always preferable) the oil always needs to be filtered and dewatered before putting it the system.10 micron nominal is a good number to shoot for when filtering.
 If you see ads for systems that promote filter on the fly, or just put in any oil and go; make sure to research the claim.
 Search the forums for feedback on how well those “oil and go” systems work in reality.
-Bottom line is the better filtered the oil, longer the onboard filter will last.
+Bottom line is the better filtered the oil, the longer the onboard filter will last.

 5. Can I add power mods?